sdv-dev/RDT/CONTRIBUTING.rst

 specified by the transformer.

 We generate test data using Dataset Generators.
-Each transformer should have at least one Dataset Generator that produces data of the transformer's input type.
+Each transformer should have at least one Dataset Generator that produces data of the transformer's input sdtype.
 If there are any specific dataset characteristics that you think may affect your transformer performance (e.g. constant data, mostly null data), consider adding a Dataset Generator for that scenario as well.